vejmelkam/raws_ingest/README.md

     {mod,{raws_ingest_app,[["ESPC2","BAWC2","RRAC2"], [temp,fm10,rel_humidity,accum_precip], 180]}}

 The argument list contains a list of station ids, a list of variables and refresh frequency given as an interval in minutes.
-Note that the system will not accept a refresh frequency less than 60 minutes.
+Note that the system will not accept a refresh frequency less than 20 minutes.

 As soon as the application is started, the observations for all stations are retrieved and stored periodically according to the specified timeout.

 ## Storage

-The observations and station information retrieved from MesoWest is stored in two mnesia tables `raws_obs` and `raws_station` in the form of the respective records.
+The observations and station information retrieved from MesoWest is stored in two PostgreSQL tables `raws_observations` and `raws_stations` in the form of the respective records.

-Any single observation is stored as a `#raws_obs` record:
+Any single observation is stored (in denormalized form) as a `#raws_obs` record:

     -record(raws_obs,{
       timestamp :: calendar:datetime(),
       station_id :: string(),
+      lat :: number(),
+      lon :: number(),
+      elevation :: number(),
       var_id :: var_id(),
       value :: number(),
       variance :: number()}).